terra-money/docs/docs/Concepts/glossary.md

 To learn how to install and get started using Terra Station, visit the [Terra Station tutorial](/Tutorials/Get-started/Terra-Station-desktop.md).

-To learn how to use the advanced features of Terra Station, visit the [Terra Station how to guide](/How-to/Terra-Station/Wallet.md).
+To learn how to use the advanced features of Terra Station, visit the [Terra Station how-to guide](/How-to/Terra-Station/Wallet.md).

 ## terrad